prlambert/prlambert.github.com/about.md

 In 2001, I moved to Vancouver to attend UBC.
 I was reading a lot of Kurt Vonnegut that summer, so declared a double major in Anthropology (his major) and Creative Writing.
 After getting my BA in 2006, I moved to Beijing, China and started a translation company.
 I sold it in 2008, moved back to Vancouver, and did a second degree in Computer Science.
 In 2009, while in school, I started Learndot with my childhood best friend, [Joe Gaudet](https://twitter.com/joegaudet).
 It eventually led me to San Francisco.

 In 2015, I joined Twitter as PM in Growth, which [I wrote about](https://medium.com/@prlambert/selling-learndot-and-joining-twitter-4b39576d1b15) at the time.
-So far all my predictions in that post have become true.
+So far all my predictions from that post have become true.
 Twitter really is an amazing place to work.

 Wanna chat?
 Can I be helpful?
 [Sending me a tweet](https://twitter.com/prlambert) is your best bet, but email usually works too: pr@prlambert.com.